huggingface/instruction-tuned-sd/README.md

 <img src="https://i.imgur.com/uhTqIpY.png"/>
 </p>

-Refer to our [blog post] (TODO) for more discussions on results and open questions.
+Refer to our [blog post](https://hf.co/blog/instruction-tuning-sd) for more discussions on results and open questions.

 ## Acknowledgements